 Knowing where species exist and thrive is fundamental to the sciences of ecology, biogeography, and conservation.
 This body of science has resulted in various compiled databases of species distribution and range maps which provide foundational information for understanding species diversity and extinction risk, predicting species responses to human impacts and climate change, and managing and protecting species effectively.
 No species range dataset can claim to represent the "truth" of any species' spatial distribution, but rather each offers its own distinct understanding of that latent distribution.
 These varying predictions of species presence and absence, driven by intent and methodology, can result in very different predictions of species presence; however, conservation managers and policy makers must base their actions on conclusions drawn from these imperfect datasets.
 It is critical to understand the differences in spatial range datasets and the implications of these differences for conservation research and decision-making.

-The two most comprehensive, widely-used global-scale repositories that predict marine species ranges throughout the world's oceans are AquaMaps, which rely primarily on model predictions [1], and range data from the International Union for Conservation of Nature (IUCN), which rely primarily on expert opinion [2].
-The two datasets are designed to serve different purposes: IUCN range maps are drawn to estimate extent of occurrence (EOO) [???], communicating range size as an [indicator/factor/criterion] for extinction risk assessments [???]; AquaMaps essentially communicate the area of occupancy (AOO) [???] of a species based on habitat suitability [???].
+The two most comprehensive, widely-used, global-scale repositories that predict marine species ranges throughout the world's oceans are AquaMaps, which rely primarily on model predictions [1], and range data from the International Union for Conservation of Nature (IUCN), which rely primarily on expert opinion [2].
+The two datasets are designed to serve different purposes: IUCN range maps are drawn to estimate extent of occurrence (EOO) [???], communicating range size as a contributing factor [indicator/factor/criterion] in extinction risk assessments [???]; AquaMaps essentially communicate the area of occupancy (AOO) [???] of a species based on habitat suitability [???].

 The fundamental differences between the datasets (EOO versus AOO, measure of range size versus distribution) suggest that the choice of one over the other should be carefully matched to the purpose for which it is to be used [???
 Other refs], and yet these datasets have been used in hundreds of studies and applications for a wide range of purposes, including assessing marine species status [3–5], evaluating global biodiversity patterns [6–9], predicting species range shifts [10], and setting conservation priorities [11].
 In most of these cases, the implications of choosing one versus the other of these datasets is not evaluated or discussed, yet strong conservation and management conclusions are drawn from the results of the studies.